-Begin with the Chapel Of Souls, located in the middle of Rua de Santa Catarina, one of the best shopping strips in the city.
-This chapel was built in 1929 and the exterior tile represents moments in the life of Saint Francis of Assisi and Saint Catherine.
-The street is pretty busy so you quite literally stumble upon the chapel between the shops, the beautiful tile off course, is a good indicator that you’ve reached your destination.
+Begin with the Chapel Of Souls, located in the middle of Rua de Santa Catarina.
+This street is one of the best for shopping in the city.
+This chapel and the exterior tile represent moments in the life of Saint Francis of Assisi and Saint Catherine.
+The street is pretty busy so you quite literally stumble upon the chapel between the shops.
+The beautiful tile, of course, is a good indicator that you’ve reached your destination.

-A bit further and down a set of steep steps through an narrow alley, which bares a variety of street art murals (cover), you will walk around to Porto São Bento – São Bento train station, the one that’s been blowing up Instagram for a few years now.
+A bit further and down a set of steep steps through a narrow alley you will walk around to Porto São Bento Station.
 The train station is fully operational and is in great standing.
-The tile art here is absolulty stunning, which draws additional crowd into the station daily.
-All together there are approximately 20,000 tiles, created by Jorge Colaço (famous Portuguese painter) and dating from 1905–1916, but don’t try counting them.
+The tile art here is absolutely stunning, which draws an additional crowd into the station daily.
+Altogether there are approximately 20,000 tiles, created by Jorge Colaço (famous Portuguese painter), dating from 1905–1916.
+But don’t try counting them.

-Looping back down the hill through narrow alleyways you will come out onto the opening that surrounds Clérigos Tower, a Baroque church with a bell tower which you saw from Igreja da Misericórdia court yard.
+Looping back down the hill through narrow alleyways you will come out onto the opening that surrounds Torre dos Clérigos.
+This is the Baroque church with a bell tower which you saw from Igreja da Misericórdia courtyard.
 Built by an Italian architect and painter, Clérigos Church is one of the most visited landmarks in the city.
 The journey to the top of the tower will first loop you through the building and around the chapel.
-The hike up is as expected: steep, dark, circular.
-The observation area at the is also quite small but the view is amazing!
+The hike up is as expected: steep, dark, and circular.
+The observation area is also quite small but the view is amazing!

-Now onto Livraria Lello, you may have seen it online as that arched staircase red library, whoever snapped that photo was very skilled in deception.
-Lello is a functional book store, and is very small and obviously crowded with lineups of people along the neighbouring shops.
+Now onto Livraria Lello, you may have seen it online as that arched staircase red library.
+Whoever snapped that photo was very skilled with their positioning.
+Lello is a functional bookstore and is very small.
+The famous decor brings in a lot of people creating lineups of people along the neighbouring shops.

 Aside from those noted you will come across a lot of other smaller churches and historic monuments but the above are a great guiding point.
-To wrap up the day we walked down to Cais da Ribeira, a small waterfront neighbourhood with colourful houses and waterfront patios.
-Here you get a great view on the other side of the river, can catch a boat for a river tour, and walk up to Luís I Bridge, from which you get a great vantage point on the shore houses.
+To wrap up the day we walked down to Cais da Ribeira, a small waterfront neighbourhood.
+There are many colourful houses lining up the street with patios at their base.
+Here you get a great view of the other side of the river.
+You can also catch a boat for a river tour, and walk up to Luís I Bridge, from which you get a great vantage point on the shore houses.